stashed/docs/docs/guides/advanced-use-case/cross_namespace_backup.md

 ### Deploy StatefulSet

-Let's deploy a StatefulSet in `prod` namespace at the begining.
+Let's deploy a StatefulSet in the `prod` namespace at the beginning.
 This StatefulSet will automatically generate sample data in the `/source/data` directory.

 Here is the YAML of the StatefulSet that we are going to create,